Huckabee Sanders to deliver Republican response to Biden’s State of the Union

 “While President Biden keeps repeating old mistakes and failing Americans, a rising generation of Republican Governors are fighting for families, advancing new solutions, and winning,” McConnell said.

-McCarthy praised the former Trump White House press secretary for pushing the “conservative agenda outside of Washington” and pressed that “everyone, including President Biden, should listen carefully” to her speech next week.
+McCarthy praised the former Trump White House press secretary for pushing the “conservative agenda outside of Washington” and emphasized that “everyone, including President Biden, should listen carefully” to her speech next week.

 Sanders said she’s planning to “contrast the GOP’s optimistic vision for the future against the failures of President Biden and the Democrats” in her remarks.